 This game is played similarly to bocce or lawn bowling.
 It can be played indoors or out.
 Each player uses a colored boiled egg.
 A plain white boiled egg is used as the target.
 Players compete to see who can roll their egg closest to the white egg without touching it.
-The first person to win a certain number of rounds--usually five or ten--wins the game.
+The first person to win a certain number of rounds—usually, five or ten— will win the game.

 Alternately, use a chocolate Easter bunny as the target.
 The winner of the game gets the chocolate bunny.